jiaoshuntian/ivory-operator/docs/content/tutorial/create-cluster.md

 ### What Just Happened?

-IVYO created a Ivory cluster based on the information provided to it in the Kustomize manifests located in the `examples/kustomize/ivory` directory.
+IVYO created an Ivory cluster based on the information provided to it in the Kustomize manifests located in the `examples/kustomize/ivory` directory.
 Let's better understand what happened by inspecting the `examples/kustomize/ivory/ivory.yaml` file:

 ```
 apiVersion: ivory-operator.ivorysql.org/v1beta1